Hongyuan-LIN/hongyuan-lin.github.io/_pages/cv.md

 Work Experience
 ======
 * March 2024 - Present: Non-Tenured Associate Professor
-  * Faculty of Business in SciTech and School of Management, University of Science and Technology of China
+  * Faculty of Business for Science and Technology, School of Management, University of Science and Technology of China

 * Jan.
 2023 - Jan.
 2024: Research Assistant
   * National University of Singapore